7 Key Cardiac Nurse Interview Questions to Ask

 4. How do you use ECG readings to inform your nursing care plan?

 ECGs are critical tools used in virtually all cardiac units, and candidates should feel comfortable using them to inform their care.
-This question assesses their experience using ECGs and gauges their critical thinking skills.
+CCU interview questions (and answers) help reveal a candidate’s experience using ECGs and gauge their critical thinking skills.

 What to listen for: